ARTIST OF THE MONTH - DWANE(2)

 May 01, 2019

 PRECIOUS is an exhibition that asks us to look at the ways in which we covet and desire some things and discard others; the luxurious materials we revere versus those we so easily dispose of.
-Lawrence Woodford creates what he describes as, metaphysical landscapes - using found synthetic materials and ethically sourced stoned to create sculptural jewellery pieces that are reminiscent of rugged terrains and geological configurations.
+Christine Dwane explores the use of unconventional materials in response to increasing ecological and environmental urgency, using upcycled materials such as plastic wrappers and milk tags.

 Q: What is your origin story - what do you think sparked your creativity?